frothkoetter/cdw/README.md

 ![](images/image0017.png)

-Hue displays the logs and opens the Table Browser from which you can view the newly created table when the operation completes successfully.
+HUE displays the logs and opens the Table Browser from which you can view the newly created table when the operation completes successfully.

 ![](images/image0018.png)

+Then imported the file the table is ready to query.

 Query: Number of passengers on the airline that has long, planned layovers for an international flight